 LEAD, or Ladies Empowering & Advocating for a Difference, is a passionate group of women, who together are advancing research, innovation and patient care.
 LEAD brings together West Michigan women who are inspired to help make a difference in health care for patients and families at Spectrum Health, including Helen DeVos Children’s Hospital.
 LEAD members attend learning sessions throughout the year in which they get an up close and personal understanding of the programs and services that need philanthropy.
 At the end of the year, each member can decide how to allocate their $1,000 donation.

 Our goal is to make participation effortless, allowing women to learn, be inspired and lead with their gifts.
-To join we ask for a minimum annual contribution of $1,000 or quarterly contributions of $250.
-Members allocate their annual contribution to programs they are personally passionate about at the end of the year.

-New Membership Offer
+New Membership Offer - 3 year commitment

 Contact Kaylee Swanson by Email or at 616.391.2219

-2018 LEAD Learning Sessions
+2019 LEAD Learning Sessions

 On September 18, LEAD members and guests took part in an impactful presentation and tour of The Gerber Foundation Neonatal Center, otherwise known as the Neonatal Intensive Care Unit (NICU) at Helen DeVos Children’s Hospital (HDVCH).
 The Learning Session was led by Joan Rikli, nursing director for neonatal intensive care and pediatric services at HDVCH.

 Betty Ford Breast Care Services honors the legacy of First Lady Betty Ford, who used her platform to speak openly and honestly about her breast care diagnosis, inspiring millions of women to take charge of their breast health and get a mammogram.